The problem with how most PMs handle documents

 Teams that switch from manual lease coordination to automated packet signing typically see:

-- Lease turnaround drops from 3-5 days to under 24 hours
+- Lease turnaround drops from 3 to 5 days to under 24 hours

 - Document coordination time drops by 80%+ per move-in